 How to Stop Political Robocall Scams

 iEditorial Note: These blog posts represent the opinion of DoNotPay’s Writers, but each person’s situation and circumstances vary greatly.
 As a result, you should make sure to do your own independent research.
 Because everyone is unique, our self-help tools are never guaranteed to help with any specific situation.
-DoNotPay is not a law firm and is not licensed to practice law.
-DoNotPay provides a platform for legal information and self-help.
+DoNotPay is not a law firm, is not licensed to practice law, and is not equivalent to the services of a licensed lawyer.
+DoNotPay provides a platform for legal information and self-help, and does not offer legal services.
+Third party news articles mentioned on our website do not necessarily reflect the views of the company, or the current services that we offer.

 Key Things You Need to Know About Political Robocalls

 When most people think of robocalls, they tend to think of illegal scams and tiresome telemarketing calls.
-While this mental connection is understandable, robocalls are a much wider term, with other kinds of perfectly legal robocalls serving useful purposes.
+While this mental connection is understandable, robocalls are a much wider term, with other kinds of perfectly robocalls serving useful purposes.

 What Are Political Robocalls?